kamalgurjar7/kamalgurjar7/README.md

 # 💫 About Me:
 Aspiring Software Engineer passionate about data science and Web Development.
-Currently pursuing MCA with a focus on data analysis, machine learning, and blockchain technologies.
+Currently pursuing MCA with a focus on data analysis, machine learning, and Web Dev technologies.
 Seeking opportunities to apply skills in data-driven decision-making and predictive modeling.
 Let's connect and explore the possibilities!

 # Connect with me: